 As in many older East Coast cities, DC’s aging water and sewer infrastructure demands ongoing monitoring and maintenance as well as major renovation of physical resources and data systems.

-In 2009, we prepared the water systems facilities plan update, a master planning document used to select and prioritize projects under the Capital Improvement Program.
-DC Water’s CIP includes 332 individual design and construction activities in the Water Service Area with a total lifetime budget of more than $2.5 billion through 2030.
+We prepared the water systems facilities plan update, a master planning document used to select and prioritize projects under the capital improvement program.
+DC Water’s CIP includes 332 individual design and construction activities in the water service area with a total lifetime budget of more than $2.5 billion through 2030.

 - We imported an ESRI geodatabase into Bentley’s WaterGEMS software to create a hydraulic model that included all of the water system’s pipes in the eight pressure zones.

-- Following an incident when the supply of high-pressure water was reported as inadequate to combat a major fire, DC Water called on Mott MacDonald to prepare a report called “Evaluation of Small Diameter Water Mains — Fire Flow Analysis.”
+- Following an incident when the supply of high-pressure water was reported as inadequate to combat a major fire, DC Water called on our team to prepare a report called “Evaluation of Small Diameter Water Mains — Fire Flow Analysis.”
 Using the hydraulic model, the report was completed within one month.

 Large main renewal and replacements